LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ### Moving Average

-For the chart of the original data, if you want to see a smoother change trend of the curve, you can apply the moving average method.
-The idea is to set a sampling window on the time axis of the original data, move the position of the sampling window smoothly, and calculate the average value of all values in the sampling window.

-For example, if the size of the sampling window is 10, it means that the current data and the previous 9 data are averaged each time.
-After such processing, the meaning of each data is not only a certain time point, but the average value of the original time point and the previous time point.
-This removes abrupt changes and makes the overall curve smoother, thereby making it easier to observe overall trends.
+The moving average is a useful technique for smoothing out time series data, particularly when you're interested in identifying broader trends rather than focusing on individual data points.
+Here's how it works in the context of our air quality dataset:

+1. **Concept of the Moving Average:** The moving average involves creating a 'sampling window' that slides across the time series data.
+At each position of this window, we calculate the average value of all the data points within it.
+This process effectively smooths out short-term fluctuations and highlights longer-term trends in the data.

+2. **Setting the Sampling Window Size:** The size of the sampling window is a crucial decision.
+For instance, a window size of 10 means that each data point in the moving average will be the average of the current value and the previous 9 values.
+This window size can be adjusted depending on how much smoothing is desired.

+3. **Interpreting the Smoothed Data:** After applying the moving average, each data point represents an average over a period, rather than a single moment in time.
+This smooths out abrupt changes and reduces the 'noise' in the data, making it easier to see overall trends.

+4. **Visualizing Trends:** When we plot this moving average on a chart, the result is a smoother curve that more clearly shows how the air quality changes over time.
+This can be particularly helpful in identifying trends that might be obscured in the more volatile original data.

+5. **Analytical Benefits:** Applying a moving average is especially useful in environments where conditions change rapidly, like air quality.
+It helps in understanding the general pattern of air quality over time, without getting distracted by short-term spikes or drops.

+In summary, the moving average is a powerful tool for simplifying and clarifying time series data, making it an invaluable method for analyzing and understanding complex datasets like air quality measurements.

 ```python
 # plt.figure(figsize=(15, 10), dpi=60)